manishchetpalli/manishchetpalli.github.io/docs/airflow/airflow.md

 > --- ***Create a DAG***

+Different Styles of Writing DAGs

+1. Classic Way: Defining the DAG object and passing it to tasks (shown above).
+2. Context Manager (with): Automatically associates tasks with the DAG without passing dag=dag to every operator.
+3. TaskFlow API: Uses decorators like @dag and @task

 A DAG file starts with a `dag` object.
 We can create a `dag` object using a context manager or a decorator.

 ```python